Black Speech Translator

 If other constructed fantasy languages interest you, the Klingon Translator covers tlhIngan Hol from Star Trek in full.

-For other Tolkien-adjacent fantasy languages, the Elvish Translator covers Sindarin and Quenya and the Draconic Translator handles the dragon language of D&D. For a full breakdown of Black Speech and its real-world linguistic influences, the Wikipedia article on Black Speech covers its phonology and history.
+For other Tolkien-adjacent fantasy languages, the Quenya Translator covers formal High Elvish and the Draconic Translator handles the dragon language of D&D.

 Frequently Asked Questions

-Black Speech is the dark language invented by Sauron in Tolkien's Middle-earth, designed to be spoken by all his servants.
-It appears most famously in the inscription on the One Ring: Ash nazg durbatuluk, ash nazg gimbatul.
-Tolkien based it in part on Semitic language patterns to give it a harsh, guttural quality distinct from his Elvish languages.
-He deliberately left it underdeveloped, so only a small documented vocabulary exists.
+Black Speech is the dark language invented by Sauron in Tolkien's Middle-earth.
+It is best known from the One Ring inscription: Ash nazg durbatuluk, ash nazg gimbatul.
+Tolkien gave it a harsh sound that feels very different from his Elvish languages, but he left only a small known vocabulary.

 Ash nazg durbatuluk means "one ring to rule them all" in Black Speech.
 It is the opening line of the One Ring inscription.
 The full inscription translates to: "One ring to rule them all, one ring to find them, one ring to bring them all, and in the darkness bind them."